Pintabian

 The Pintabian horse is an American part-Arabian horse breed.
-It has over 99% Arabian blood, but also exhibits the tobiano color pattern, which is not found in purebred Arabians.
+It has over 99% Arabian blood, but also exhibits the tobiano color pattern, which is not found in thoroughbred Arabians.
 The registry began using the term "Pintabian" in 1992 and trademarked the word in 1995. which is the official registering authority for Pintabian horses worldwide.

 History

 Foundation Pintabian horse breeders developed the breed by backcrossing tobiano horses to purebred Arabians for a minimum of seven generations until a strain of tobiano marked horses over 99% Arabian blood had been developed, at which point the breed was considered a purebred horse breed in its own right.
 The Pintabian Horse Registry was established in 1992.